CPSC-383/aegis/docs/a1_config.md

   "Enable_Move_Cost": true
 }
 ```

-You shouldn't touch any of the above settings except for `Enable_Move_Cost`.
+!!! warning "Important"
+    **Only modify the highlighted line.** Do not change any of the other settings.

 When enabled, each grid in the starting world will display its respective move_cost.
 When disabled,
 the move_cost will only update after executing a `MOVE` command and receiving the corresponding `MOVE_RESULT`.